 The EWG currently warns against using oxybenzone, especially on children or pregnant/breastfeeding women.
 And even more upsetting is the statistics of the 1,400+ sunscreens tested by the EWG, only 5% met their safety standards and over 40% were listed as potentially contributing to skin cancer, with one of the reasons being that a Vitamin A derivative, retinyl palmitate, that is often used in sunscreens was recently shown in research to actually speed up the growth of cancerous cells by 21%!
 This is quite scary!

 Spray sunscreens may even have additional dangers, especially if inhaled.
 Consumer Reports warns that spray sunscreens should not be used on children, and that adults should exercise caution and make sure not to use on the face or inhale them.

 So why would anyone want to slather their bodies up with these chemicals, or spray sunscreens that are dangerous when inhaled?
 While I do not have the answer to that question, other companies are marketing that their sunscreen alternatives found in the marketplace may be natural or organic, but they most often also have added chemicals that shouldn’t really be slathered on your body.
 The good news is, though, there are indeed safer alternatives, without the chemicals, especially with a great DIY homemade sunscreen!

-Once again, we can call on doTERRA essential oils to the rescue.
+Once again, we can call on essential oils to the rescue.

-It’s really quite easy to make your own sun protection, and even after sun soothing treatments, with just a few simple ingredients and a couple minutes.
+It’s really quite easy to make your own sunscreen, and even after sun soothing treatments, with just a few simple ingredients and a couple minutes.

-- 4 oz chemical free, scent free Hand and Body Lotion, and I prefer the doTERRA Spa Hand and Body Lotion
+- 4 oz chemical free, scent free Hand and Body Lotion

 - 1 tablespoon zinc oxide